-HCI and Centric launch a series of online events to focus on the practical solutions on offer to help tackle the big challenges faced across our health system.
+A series of thought provoking discussions that focus on practical solutions to help tackle the big challenges faced across our health system.